 Windtree Announces Istaroxime Scientific Abstract Has Been Accepted at the 2023 Technology and Heart Failure Therapeutics Conference

-/EIN News/ -- WARRINGTON, Pa., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Windtree Therapeutics, Inc. (“Windtree” or the “Company”) (NasdaqCM: WINT), a biotechnology company focused on advancing late-stage interventions for cardiovascular disorders, is targeting cardiogenic shock as a potential indication for its drug candidate, istaroxime.
+WARRINGTON, Pa., Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Windtree Therapeutics, Inc. ("Windtree" or the "Company") WINT, a biotechnology company focused on advancing late-stage interventions for cardiovascular disorders, is targeting cardiogenic shock as a potential indication for its drug candidate, istaroxime.

 The Company announced that its abstract entitled "Safety and Efficacy of Istaroxime 1.0 and 1.5 µg/kg/min for Patients with Pre Cardiogenic Shock" has been accepted for presentation at the Technology and Heart Failure Therapeutics Conference (THT) being held on March 20-22, 2023 in Boston, MA.